European firms size up Iran's post-deal potential

 Turkey’s leading pharmaceuticals company Abdi Ibrahim said the ability to resume payments under a Turkish bank would be a positive driver for companies.

 Germany’s largest companies were mostly tightlipped.
-Autos and machinery maker MAN (MANG.DE) said it had no business with Iran and no plans to change that.
-Conglomerate Siemens (SIEGn.DE) said it would fulfill existing contracts, but not establish new business.
+Autos and machinery maker MAN said it had no business with Iran and no plans to change that.
+Conglomerate Siemens said it would fulfil existing contracts, but not establish new business.

-A spokeswoman for conglomerate Robert Bosch ROBG.UL, a big supplier to the auto industry, acknowledged there was good potential if the political and legal conditions held up, given Iran’s central location, big young population and decent education levels.
+A spokeswoman for conglomerate Robert Bosch, a big supplier to the auto industry, acknowledged there was good potential if the political and legal conditions held up, given Iran’s central location, big young population and decent education levels.

 She said Bosch had no facilities in Iran and closed a Tehran office in 2010, but was monitoring the situation closely and examining prospects for possible business there.